lynn9388/lynn9388.github.io/_posts/2019-09-27-switch-ip-quickly.md

 1. Check `Run as administrator` in the pop-up window
 1. Save and close pop-up windows

-After that, you only need to double click the shortcut to run the batch file as administrator.
+After that, you only need to double-click the shortcut to run the batch file as administrator.
 Enjoy!😃